Best Old Trucks To Restore

 Aftermarket Upgrades

 Are you willing to give up a creature comforts like power steering, air conditioning, and power windows?
-The good news is you don't have to.
+The good news is you don't have to!
 Almost every upgrade you can think of is available for classic trucks, including aftermarket A/C units and disc brake upgrades, just to name a few.

 Conclusion

 Although conventional pickups are by far the most common, there's plenty of other styles of old trucks to restore.
-There's also cab-over vans, flatbed farm trucks, winch tow-trucks, Divco milk trucks, or how about a Good Humor Ice Cream truck?
+There's also cab-over vans, flatbed farm trucks, winch tow-trucks, or how about a Good Humor Ice Cream truck?
 And early Chevy Suburbans and Ford Broncos have become quite popular (and valuable).

 best trucks to restore